andreassimon/streamdeck-tricks/README.md

 ![](README-AppIndicator.jpg)

-Thanks to Lorna Jane for inspiration.
+Thanks to [Lorna Jane](https://github.com/lornajane/streamdeck-tricks) [Mitchel](https://opensource.com/article/20/12/stream-deck) for inspiration.
 For me, Python was more approachable than Go.

 Setup